colindaugherty/quizbot/README.md

 - Clone this repository
 - Rename example_config.json to config.json
 - Add your groupme bot name, id, and groupid to it and change the listening port to the one you will be using
+- If you are using the quiz section you also will need to rename example_quiz_material.json to quiz_material.json
+    - quiz_material.json uses a combination of sections and topics to create quizzes from, multiple topics are not currently supported, check back here for more info
-- Run *pip install -r requirements*
+- Run **pip install -r requirements**
-- When all the requirements are installed, run *python3 run.py*
+- When all the requirements are installed, run **python3 run.py**